-- (2) These Procedures apply to all staff involved in teaching and assessing student learning in coursework Units at all locations, including through the University's Educational Collaborations. - (3) Non-coursework research and thesis Units are excluded, as are professional development courses and other similar non-accredited offerings such as English Language Intensive Courses for Overseas Students (ELICOS) teaching. - (4) These Procedures apply to all coursework Units unless exemptions are endorsed by the relevant Associate Dean (Education) and approved by the Pro Vice Chancellor (Academic Innovation) on the basis of the following reasons: - a. documented and justifiable external accreditation requirements exist; - b. there is a demonstrated need to manage risk for clinical placements, internships, work integrated learning, and other external learning experiences, or for preparation for laboratories; or - c. a strong pedagogical rationale can be articulated which remains consistent with the Assessment, Teaching and Learning Policy. - (5) Aggregate data on exemption approvals for each Faculty or College will be reported to each Teaching and Assessment Committee. - (6) Reasonable adjustment in assessment, teaching methods and learning resources will be made to accommodate learners with a documented disability or impairment.
-Adjustments will be in accordance with Rules Relating to Awards Rule 3 Coursework Awards Student Assessment and Examinations, Section 3 and the Reasonable Adjustments for Students with Disabilities Policy.
+- (2) These Procedures apply to all staff involved in teaching and assessing student learning in coursework Units at all locations, including through the University's Educational Collaborations. - (3) Non-coursework research and thesis Units are excluded, as are professional development courses and other similar non-accredited offerings such as English Language Intensive Courses for Overseas Students (ELICOS) teaching. - (4) These Procedures apply to all coursework Units unless exemptions are endorsed by the relevant Associate Dean (Education) and approved by the Pro Vice Chancellor (Academic Innovation) on the basis of the following reasons: - a. documented and justifiable external accreditation requirements exist; - b. there is a demonstrated need to manage risk for clinical placements, internships, work integrated learning, and other external learning experiences, and/or for preparation for laboratories; or - c. a strong pedagogical rationale can be articulated which remains consistent with the Assessment, Teaching and Learning Policy. - (5) Aggregate data on exemption approvals for each Faculty or College will be reported to each Teaching and Assessment Committee. - (6) Reasonable adjustment in assessment, teaching methods and learning resources will be made to accommodate learners with a documented disability or impairment.
+Adjustments will be in accordance with Rule 3, Section 3 and the Reasonable Adjustments for Students with Disabilities Policy.